 There’s a lot of work involved

-If you look after your own accounts, you will need to complete dozens of financial tasks each year.
-Typical tasks include:
+If you look after your own accounts, you must complete dozens of financial tasks each year.
+Typical tasks you need to do include:

-• Dealing with VAT and submitting quarterly returns.
+- Deal with VAT and submit quarterly returns.

 Assuming you have the expertise to take on these tasks, do you have the time?